Introduction

 In order to answer this question, we will need to make some assumptions and some educated guesses about the data.
 First, we will assume that the standard deviation for each of the four groups will be equal and will be equal to the national value of 80.
 Further, we expect, because of prior research, that the traditional teaching group (Group 1) will have the lowest mean score and that the peer assistance group (Group 4) will have the highest mean score on the MMPI.
 In fact, we expect that Group 1 will have a mean of 550 and that Group 4 will have mean that is greater by 1.2 standard deviations, i.e., the mean will equal at least 646.
 For the sake of simplicity, we will assume that the means of the other two groups will be equal to the grand mean.

-A power of 0.8 is not even on the chart.
-Using simpower indicates that an N of about 380 per group is needed to obtain a power of 0.8 when the effect size is 0.25.
+This output indicates that an N of about 350 per group is needed to obtain a power of 0.8 when the effect size is 0.25.

-Here are the sample sizes per group that we have come up with in our power analysis: 17 (best case scenario), 40 (medium effect size), 50 (medium effect size with a fudge factor), and 380 (almost the worst case scenario).
+Here are the sample sizes per group that we have come up with in our power analysis: 17 (best case scenario), 40 (medium effect size), and 350 (almost the worst case scenario).
 Even though we expect a large effect, we will shoot for a sample size of between 40 and 50.
 For one thing, it is all that our research budget will allow and the school district won’t allow us to use more than 200 students total.

 See Also